bashdot/bashdot/README.md

 bashdot install default work
 ```

 Bashdot will symlink all the files in default and work into your home directory.

-Profiles
-installed on the same system must not contain any overlapping files.
+Profiles installed on the same system must not contain overlapping files.

 ## Frequently Asked Questions